-In certain cases, certified members may be exempted from a late renewal fee, for example if/when they take a break from their employment (maternity leave, illness, loss of employment, change of career etc...).
+There are circumstances when a member is not able to renew, for example if/when taking a break from their employment (maternity leave, illness, loss of employment, change of career etc.).

 If you cannot renew and wish to keep your file open, you must inform the Registrar in writing, either by letter or email, explaining the circumstances.
 The information will be inserted in your file, which will be temporarily archived until you reactivate it.
 If these conditions are observed, no late or reactivation fee will be charged.